erinfry6/BAGER/code/README.md

 It may be useful to consult the [BayesTraits Manual](http://www.evolution.rdg.ac.uk/BayesTraitsV3/Files/BayesTraitsV3.Manual.pdf) to understand the phylogenetic models used to reconstruct ancestral traits.

-## Input files Formats
+## Input files formats

 The following input files are required for this analysis and should be placed in `data/forBAGER`.
 (Examples of these formats can be found in `demo` in part created by `code/creating_demo.R`):

  - tissuecode_exp.txt: a tab delimited file containing expression data formatted according to the BayesTraits Manual: Expression data file with no column names.
 First column: names of the samples that coordinate with the Nexus tree file.
-All subsequent columns are the expression data for each gene. *Be sure to keep another document (_genesincluded) that notes the gene in each column.*
+All subsequent columns are the expression data for each gene. *Be sure to keep another document (_genesincluded) that documents the gene in each column and which gene number corresponds to which gene.*

  - tissuecode_tree.tree: an ultrametric nexus formatted phylogeny formatted according to the BayesTraits Manual.

  - tissuecode_genesincluded.txt: a tab delimited file containing expression data identical to that in tissuecode_exp.txt, but formatted differently.
 This file should have column and row names.
 Columns are the samples and rows are each gene, labeled with its EnsemblID.

-*tissuecode is the name of the tissue you are analyzing that will be an input for the scripts below*
+**tissuecode is the name of the tissue you are analyzing that will be an input for the scripts below**

 ## Modify the scripts